-SUBJECTS — U.S./1945 - 1991 & Politics (the Watergate scandal, Nixon,Age: 11+; MPAA Rating PG-13 (for violence, teen drinking and smoking, and some sexual reference); 1983; 91 Minutes; Color.
+SUBJECTS — Literature/U.S.; U.S./1945 - 1991;Age: 11+; MPAA Rating PG-13 (for violence, teen drinking and smoking, and some sexual reference); 1983; 91 Minutes; Color.
 TWM recommends The Outsiders: The Complete Novel, a director's cut which is 1 hour, 54 minutes, incorporating 22 minutes of previously omitted footage and an updated musical score.
-It follows the novel more closely and is available from Available from Amazon.com.
+It follows the novel more closely and is available from Amazon.com.

 This Learning Guide applies to both the movie and the book.

-Description: The Outsiders is the story of two gangs, the delinquent Greasers and their privileged enemies, the Socs' (pronounced "Soshs").
-They hate each other for their differences.
-They fight, sometimes with deadly consequences, as they search for their identities in a violent and dangerous world.
+Description: The Outsiders is a story of conflict between two groups of teenagers, the delinquent Greasers and their privileged enemies, the Socs' (pronounced "Soshs").
+They hate each other for their differences and fight as they try to navigate from adolescence to adulthood.

 Possible Problems: Serious.
 As in the book, the movie is set against a violent backdrop in which fights are the preferred method of resolving conflict.
-One character is stabbed to death in a knife fight, another dies from being burned badly in a fire and yet another provokes the police into shooting him to death.
+One character is stabbed to death, another dies from being burned badly in a fire, and yet another provokes the police into shooting him to death.
 There is also mild profanity and scenes of teenagers drinking and smoking.
 Girls are sexually harassed.
 There is some talk about smoking marijuana.

 Worksheet for Cinematic and Theatrical Elements and Their Effects.

 Additional ideas for lesson plans for this movie can be found at TWM's guide to Lesson Plans Using Film Adaptations of Novels, Short Stories or Plays.